 \section{Introduction}

-Let $\A$ be a finite alphabet and $G$ be a group.
+Let $\A$ be a finite alphabet and $(G,.)$ be a group.
 The elements of $\A$ are called \emph{letters}.
 A \emph{configuration} is an element of the set $\A^G=\{x:G\rightarrow \A\}$ (which we can see as a coloring of the elements of $G$ by $A$).
-A \emph{support} is a non-empty finite set $S\subseteq G$ and a \emph{pattern with support $S$} is an element of $p$ of $\A^S$.
+A \emph{support} is a non-empty finite set $S\subseteq G$ and a \emph{pattern with support $S$} is an element of $\A^S$.
 A pattern $p\in \A^S$ \emph{appears} in a configuration $x\in\A^G$ if there exists $g\in G$ such that for all $s\in S$, $x(gs)=p(s)$.
+We then say that $p$ appears in $X$ at \emph{position} $g$.
 If $p$ does not appear in $x$, then $x$ \emph{avoids} $p$.
-For any set of patterns $\F$, $X_\F$, is the set of configuration avoiding $\F$, that is
+For any set of patterns $\F$, $X_\F$, is the set of configurations avoiding $\F$, that is

-A \emph{subshift} $X\subseteq \A^G$ is a set of configurations defined by a set of forbidden patterns, that is, $X$ is a subshift if there exists a set of patterns $\F$ such that $X= X_\F$ ($\F$ is not necessarily unique).\footnote{The usual definition of subshifts involves topology, but we use here an alternative equivalent definition.}
+A \emph{subshift} $X\subseteq \A^G$ is a set of configurations defined by a set of forbidden patterns, that is, $X$ is a subshift if there exists a set of patterns $\F$ such that $X= X_\F$ ($\F$ is not necessarily unique).

-It seems natural that if the set of forbidden patterns is ``small'' enough then $X_\F$ should be non-empty regardless of what exactly is in $\F$.
+It seems natural that if the set of forbidden patterns is ``small'' enough, then $X_\F$ should be non-empty regardless of what exactly is in $\F$.
 Intuitively, it is easier to forbid a few patterns than many patterns and it is easier to forbid large patterns than small patterns.
-Aubrun, Barbieri, and Thomassé gave a condition that only depends on the size of the different forbidden patterns and that implies that the associated subshift is non-empty \cite{abb2019}.
+Aubrun, Barbieri, and Thomassé gave a sufficient condition for a subshift to be non-empty and this condition only depends on the sizes of the different forbidden patterns \cite{abb2019}.
 Their result relies on the Lovász Local Lemma.
 Bernshteyn extended on their idea and showed in a larger but similar context that similar conditions even implied some lower-bounds on the ``size'' of the subshift \cite{Bernshteyn}.
-He considered five different notions of the size of a subshift, one of them being the so-called topological entropy of a subshift.
+He considered five different notions of ``size of a subshift'', one of them being the so-called topological entropy of a subshift.
 Intuitively, the topological entropy of a subshift describes the growth of the number of orbits in the associated dynamical system.
-From a more combinatorial point of view, the complexity of a subshift is the function that maps $n$ to the number different patterns over a given support of size $n$ that appear in the subshift and the entropy is the logarithm of the growth rate of the complexity.
+From a more combinatorial point of view, the complexity of a subshift is the function that maps $n$ to the number of different patterns that appear in the subshift by translation of a given support of size $n$ and the entropy is the logarithm of the growth rate of the complexity.